 It turned out to be one of the worst winters in years and on the coldest night of all, the river froze over.
 Lord Humphey grabbed his gun, put on his gilet and prepared himself for a duel.
 When he reached the river, he surveyed the area for the man who he had vowed to kill.
 He searched along the bank and with no man in sight, he decided to venture out onto the ice.
-The ice was solid, it must have been a foot deep.
-Looking down at the ice, he saw a large, round, blue figure floating beneath him.
-It hung beneath his feet, he could hear the vast creature breathing, but before Lord Humphrey had time to shoot through the ice, a large flipper burst through the ice and grabbed the man’s ankle.
-The Selkie pulled the man under the ice and plunged him into freezing water which no human could survive in.
+The ice was solid, it must have been a foot deep and looking down he saw a large, round, blue figure floating beneath him.
+It hung beneath his feet, but before Lord Humphrey had time to shoot through the ice, a large flipper grabbed the man’s ankle.
+The Selkie pulled him under the ice and plunged him into freezing water.
 The husband never returned home and was found miles down the river after the ice had thawed.
 Dead.

 You’re going to miss out on a lot of good stories.